-Although it is possible to customize file synchronization, Cray recommends that you do not change the list of synchronized files, or add only small files to /etc/csync2/csync2_cray.cfg.
+The csync2 utility is designed to synchronize small amounts of data.
 If csync2 must monitor many directories or synchronize a large amount of data, it can become overloaded and failures may not be readily apparent.
-For more information, see Managing Synchronized Files on page 89.
+Cray recommends that you do not change the list of synchronized files (or add only small files); copy large files and directories manually to the other SMW.
+For more information, see Manage Synchronized Files on page 113.